james-jory/segment-personalize-workshop/exercise3/README.md

 ![Kinesis Dashboard](images/KinesisDashboard.png)

-On the "Create Kinesis stream" page, enter the stream name as "SegmentDestinationStream". __This stream is required since there are IAM roles that have been pre-provisioned based on this stream name__.
+On the "Create Kinesis stream" page, enter the stream name as "SegmentDestinationStream". __You must name your stream "SegmentDestinationStream" since there are IAM roles that have been pre-provisioned based on this stream name__.
 A shard count of "1" will be more than adequate for the workshop.
 Click the "Create Kinesis stream" button at the bottom of the page to create the stream.

 ![Create Kinesis Stream](images/KinesisCreateStream.png)